NethServer/docs/administrator-manual/en/backup.rst

 Change backup engine
 ^^^^^^^^^^^^^^^^^^^^

-Duplicity is the default engine for the standard backup.
+Duplicity is the default engine for the *single backup*.
 You can change it executing one of the commands below.

 To use restic: ::